 The Marmot Moblis is a heavy-duty jacket that offers good weather protection and average mobility for someone considering their first softshell.
-Its heavy weight detracts from using it during aerobic sports as it retains quite a lot of heat and does not breathe as well as others, but is wind protection is more important then this is sure to impress.
-Features include an adjustable hood and cuffs, making this a versatile layer for wearing hats and gloves with.
-While not as light or as mobile as some, this jacket is a good choice for moderate activity in colder climates.
+It's too heavy to use during aerobic sports as it retains quite a lot of heat and does not breathe as well as others, but if wind protection is more important, then this is sure to impress.
+Features include an adjustable hood and cuffs, making this a versatile layer for wearing with hats and gloves.
+While not as light or as mobile as some, this is a solid choice for moderate activity in colder climates.

 Marmot Moblis Review

 Compare prices at 2 resellers Pros: Very windproof, featured, warm